 2. In 2012, a mobile photo was featured on the cover of the famous TIME magazine.

 Photographer Ben Lowy captured Hurricane Sandy on his mobile phone and sent it to the editorial office.
 The quality of the picture was enough even to crop it.

-But here's what is surprising: in the editorial office of the newspaper, exactly those frames were selected for printing that were filmed on a mobile phone.
-Most likely, because images of imperfect quality are more familiar and familiar to the readership of the edition.
+But here’s what is surprising: in the newspaper’s editorial office, precisely those frames were selected for printing filmed on a mobile phone most likely, because images of inferior quality are more familiar and familiar to the readership of the edition.

-4. The first exhibition of mobilography was held in London in 2002 - already 18 years ago.
-And even then, not only ordinary owners of mobile phones, but also eminent photographers who are accustomed to taking pictures with a DSLR took part in it.
+4. The first exhibition of mobilography was held in London in 2002 – already 18 years ago.
+And even then, not only ordinary owners of mobile phones and eminent photographers who are accustomed to taking pictures with a DSLR took part in it.

 For example, this photo of Hong Kong was captured with a Nokia N95 phone.

-The historical part of the exhibition was presented by self-portraits of famous artists.
+Self-portraits of famous artists presented the historical part of the exhibition.
 Modern expositions were devoted to selfies of celebrities and ordinary users who took pictures of themselves in extreme situations.

 6. Now even weddings are filmed on a mobile phone.

-In 2012, photographers Kim Thomas and Cole Rise filmed the wedding of the newlyweds from San Francisco on iPhone and processed it on Instagram, and shooting on the iPhone was a condition of the customers.
+In 2012, photographers Kim Thomas and Cole Rise filmed the newlyweds’ wedding from San Francisco on iPhone and processed it on Instagram, and shooting on the iPhone was a condition of the customers.
 As a result, 550 photos were taken, 120 of them were processed and given to customers.

-7. And, after all, mobilography has been taught at OrigaZoom photography school since 2019 - online and offline.
+7. After all, mobilography has been taught at OrigaZoom photography school since 2019 – online and offline.